Postage stamp: Invention

 Throughout modern history numerous methods were used to indicate that postage had been paid on a mailed item, so several different men have received credit for inventing the postage stamp.

 William Dockwra

-In 1680, William Dockwra, an English merchant in London, and his partner Robert Murray established the London Penny Post.
-The LPP was a mail system that delivered letters and small parcels inside the city of London for the sum of one penny.
+In April 1680, William Dockwra, an English searcher at the customs-house in London, and his partner Robert Murray established the London Penny Post.
+The LPP was a mail system that delivered letters and small parcels up to a pound in weight and £10 in value inside the city of London for the sum of one penny.
 Confirmation of paid postage was indicated by the use of a hand stamp to frank the mailed item.
 Though this "stamp" was applied to the letter or parcel itself, rather than to a separate piece of paper, it is considered by many historians to be the world's first postage stamp.

 Lovrenc Košir

 In 1835, the civil servant Lovrenc Košir from Ljubljana in Austria-Hungary (now Slovenia), suggested the use of "artificially affixed postal tax stamps" using "gepresste Papieroblate" ("pressed paper wafers"), but although civil bureaucrats considered the suggestion in detail, it was not adopted.
 The 'Papieroblate' were to produce stamps as paper decals so thin as to prevent their reuse.